List: idiomatic expression

 Expressions, words, or phrases that have a figurative meaning conventionally understood by native speakers.

-expression noun noun (generic) idiomatic expression
+idiomatic expression noun noun (generic)

-rare term idiomatic expression yojijukugo expression noun noun (generic)
+idiomatic expression expression ใ adjective adjective (generic)

 idiomatic expression expression